steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 - How does the movement organize and mobilize, both online and in real life?
 - Is there possible space for furthering a Netto-Uyoku political "agenda" through influencing its international counterparts?

 Finally, it should be mentioned that any research involving the Internet and social networks online is bound to have some risks and limitations.
 In this case risks and limitations involve liquidity of data, copyright laws pertaining acquiring data and lack of reliability due anonymity masking intent of the original author.[^57] As I referred to earlier, one issue that arose during my writing process was the effect of an on-going online *culture war* between Netto-Uyoku members and anti-hate speech movements.
-I concur that limiting public access to ideological extremist material reduces chances of radicalization,[^55] but for the purposes of research it drastically impacted my ability to assess network influence and trickle-down affects of extremist rhetoric on mainstream platforms.
+I concur that limiting public access to ideological extremist material reduces chances of radicalization,[^55] but for the purposes of research it drastically impacted my ability to assess network influence and trickle-down effects of extremist rhetoric on mainstream platforms.
 Other issues are the extraction of online data from an ethical viewpoint and the concept of informed consent, more so in light of the Cambridge Analytica scandal.
 The dataset contains data created independent of the researcher (or as *Doing Qualitative Research Online* author @salmons_doing_2016 puts it, an *extant* method), on platforms that are either explicitly open (Youtube, 2channel, Reddit, *matome* blogs, Twitter and *wiki*-style encyclopedias) or that is publicly accessible once logged in with a profile (public figures on Facebook, Niconico).
 In other words, data that is openly available to group-outsiders and explicitly intended to be so (including user-names) on online spaces that are not expected to be private spaces.
 With the ratification of the General Data Protection Regulation (GDPR)[^47] on 25 May 2018, 2channel has blocked all access from EU IP addresses.
 All data was however legally obtained during my presence in Japan, and according to the Terms of Service of platforms I have an account on.
 Finally, following Janet Salmons argument for a synthesis between different traditions on research ethics, it is therefore reasonable to argue that informed consent from the researcher is not applicable in this case.

 Japanese and Korean names are written in the autonomous usage, with family name preceding the given name.
 Macrons have been used to identify long vowels in Japanese, with the exception of well-known place names such as Tokyo, Osaka and Kyoto.

 \newpage

-#The Phenomenology of Netto-Uyoku ー A Literature Review
+#The Phenomenology of Netto-Uyoku — A Literature Review

 To demonstrate the extent of reach the Netto-Uyoku have had, this paper's introduction briefly touched upon an English-language print article in The New York Times.
 It goes without saying the term has been in use since much earlier.
 The first English-language mention in mainstream media can be traced back to March.
 14, 2006, when Journalist Eric Johnston wrote a piece for The Japan Times on right-wing nationalism and the Internet in Japan, "Net boards venue for faceless rightists".
 In his piece, Johnston associates these 'faceless rightists' (who he further refers to as *Net Uyoku*) with hate-speech towards Koreans, the anonymous Internet forum *2Channel*, online video platform *Channel Sakura* and the conservative political organization *Nippon Kaigi* [@johnston_net_2006].
 These topics are presented to some extent in virtually all writings I will review.
 In Japan, the term first reached print press in a 2005 Mainichi Shimbun article by @sasaki_netto-uyoku_2005, a journalist with a lengthy publishing record on Japanese Internet discourse.
-Almost two decades have passed since its first usage in mainstream press and almost a decade since the journalist @yasuda_eng:_2012 brought the phenomenon in connection to the
+Almost two decades have passed since its first usage in mainstream press and almost a decade since the journalist @yasuda_eng:_2012 brought the phenomenon in public connection to the The Action-Conservative Movement.

 As illustrated on **Figure \ref{fig:nettouyoku}**

 \begin{figure}[!htb]
   \centering
+      \caption{\label{fig:nettouyoku} The Google Trends of Netto-Uyoku \& Japan (15 Years).}
     \includegraphics[width=0.95\textwidth,trim=4 4 4 4,clip]{images/nettouyoku.eps}
-    \caption{\label{fig:nettouyoku} The Google Trends of Netto-Uyoku \& Japan (15 Years).}
 \end{figure}

+In one of the first English language academic writings on the topic, Tessa Morris-Suzuki[^60] [-@morris-suzuki_freedom_2013] warns against the dangers of social media as a tool for populist mobilization, and paradoxical usage of "freedom of speech".
+While not explicitly using the term Netto-Uyoku or *net-right*, she describes trends of "violently xenophobic or racist messages, recycling wartime language and imagery that had long disappeared from public discourse in Japan" on the anonymous Internet forum 2channel as a trend of *Internet nationalism* .
+Based on a 2012 social media white paper showcasing 2channel users to be predominantly young and male, she then frames Netto-Uyoku as "lonely, frustrated *otaku* (an isolated person with obsessive interests), probably unemployed or in a dead-end job, seeking some sense of identity by sharing anger and bitterness with nameless others".
+She further hints that as the social media-scape shifts, so too then finds this 2channel-inspired Netto-Uyoku discourse its way to other platforms.
+The image of the lonely Netto-Uyoku as an *otaku* seeking comfort in nationalism and group-bonding online is indeed a compelling narrative, although purely speculative and of course highly stereotypical.

+Like Yasuda Koichi, she ties 2channel to the ACM (or rather, the "emergence of new forms of far right movement in Japan") such as the Shinshakai Undo and more specifically the Zaitokukai.
+Of note to her is the Zaitokukai's active use of social media for propagating ideology, hinting a radicalizing effect by claiming such media usage is how the Zaitokukai "recruit the young".
+Their usage of hate speech then, while through various interpretations of the Penal Code illegal, so argues Morris-Suzuki, goes unpunished "because such laws could limit freedom of speech".
+Finally she claims that, despite a lack of violence, these movements both on and offline should be taken seriously.
+Why?
+She recalls an incident in January 2001, when shortly before the planned public broadcast of an NHK documentary on wartime acts of violence against women by the Japan military, the national broadcast service NHK was forced to cut parts including testimony and preliminary findings.
+The reason for this, as turns out later, was an implied censorship and political interference by Abe Shinzo, unsupportive of the biased nature of the show.
+As the media-scape shifted, however, so too did Abe Shinzo and a number of Japanese politicians including Hashimoto Toru take "to social media with great enthusiasm".[^3] In particular, she recalls an incident in which Abe's secretary mobilized Abe's friends and followers on his Facebook page (at the time counting at respectively 4,800 and 230,000) for an online attack, again, on the NHK (including a *fake news* story of one panel member on the show).
+Rather than condemning this, and contradictory to his public statement of "Japan’s diplomacy must always be rooted in democracy" in 2012", Abe instead perpetuates this attack by responding to that public message on his Facebook with another *ad hominem* attack.[^61]

-##The Action-Conservative Movement
+## The Action-Conservative Movement

-###Zaitokukai

-###Makoto Sakurai
+### Makoto Sakurai (桜井誠)

+As both founder of the Zaitokukai and Japan First Party, and himself a quintessential Netto-Uyoku member, Makoto Sakurai is present in virtually every paper dealing with Netto-Uyoku.
+Yet relatively little personal information on him is publicly available (and even his actual birth-name was left unknown for several years).[^62] @yasuda_eng:_2012 spends considerable time uncovering elements of Sakurai Makoto's past, elements he himself has later repeated in an interview with the conservative right-wing newspaper @sankei_news__2016 (one of few mainstream outlets covering his political ambitions during the 2016 Tokyo gubernatorial elections).

+Sakurai (reportedly born in Fukuoka on 15-02-1972 and raised by a single mother) recalls some potentially fictitious accounts leading up to his distrust of established left-wing institutions and ethnic Korean citizens, including acts of violence by students from a nearby North-Korean affiliated high school, corruption amongst local politicians and a dislike for the Japan Teachers' Union.

+Yasuda traces the start of his activism (or particularly the anti-Korean element of it, kenkan katsudō 嫌韓活動) back to the 2002 FIFA world championship organized in Seoul, South-Korea.
+Despite immense support towards South-Korea, Sakurai claims an anti-Japanese presence on the Internet, with such slogans as "Lose, Japan!" (*nihon makero* 「日本負けろ」).

+### Zaitokukai

 ##Counter-movements